LoyolaChicagoBooks/introcs-csharp/rst/files/filewrite.rst

 any operating system directory separators in the name (``'\'`` or ``'/'``, depending on your operating system), then the file will lie in the *current directory*, discussed more shortly.
-The Xamarin Studio default is for this current directory to be this Debug directory.
-This will be inconvenient in many circumstances, and later in the chapter we will see how to minimize the issue.
+The Xamarin Studio default is for this current directory to be the bin/Debug subdirectory.
+Our change to the output path converts it so the *current directory* is the main project folder.

 The second and third lines of ``Main`` write the specified strings to lines in the file.
 Note that the ``StreamWriter`` object ``writer``, not ``Console``,